federgraph/fleetrace-help-en/pages/page-01.md

 A new notebook from Apple is as good as a Windows 7 machine.
 It will run on a 5 year old desktop too.
 Make sure the Silverlight-Plugin is installed on the client machine.
-The FleetRace client application is a fully enabled application which deserves good screen and keyboard.
+The Fleetrace client application is a fully enabled application which deserves good screen and keyboard.
 The server will serve html pages too.
 The design of these pages can be improved to match your taste.